clean-css/clean-css/README.md

 According to [tests](http://goalsmashers.github.io/css-minification-benchmark/) it is one of the best available.

 __IMPORTANT: clean-css is now in a [maintenance mode](https://github.com/clean-css/clean-css/discussions/1209).
-PRs are still welcome, and I will try do an occasional bugfix relase.__
+PRs are still welcome, and I will try do an occasional bugfix release.__

 **Table of Contents**